 That’s what this article is all about.
-We’ll go through the advantages and disadvantages of both these items, so you’ll decide which one would be a better match for your needs - it's what we do best at CollectiveRay.com.
+After performing extensive testing and developing sites using these two themes we go through the advantages and disadvantages of both these items, so you’ll decide which one would be a better match for your needs - it's what we do best at CollectiveRay.com.

 Divi vs Avada

 Divi and Avada are two of most popular multipurpose WordPress themes around.
 Avada costs $69 with a license for one site, while Divi costs $89 per year but is cheaper long-term due to unlimited sites use.
 Divi is faster than Avada thanks to a performance-focused update and has many more plugins.
 Overall, Divi has a slight edge on Avada.

 Page Builder Compatibility